 Need Easy Access to Opioid Management Guidance?

-- The Pain: opioid management section covers acute through chronic opioid use and a few special populations or situations to guide opioid management.
+- ICSI’s Pain Guideline: Opioid Management section (PDF) covers acute through chronic opioid use and a few special populations or situations to guide opioid management.

-- The Perioperative: opioid management section addresses the use of opioids preop, intraoperative, and postop including acute use for patients using long-term opioids and patients using medication-assisted treatment.
+- ICSI’s Perioperative: Opioid Management section (PDF) addresses the use of opioids preop, intraoperative, and postop including acute use for patients using long-term opioids and patients using medication-assisted treatment.

 Medication for Opioid Use Disorder (MOUD) Best Practices Hub

 ICSI has launched a MOUD Best Practices Hub.
 The website is a comprehensive resource for medical professionals seeking information on MOUD and MOUD-related services.
 The MOUD was done in partnership with MDH.
-Click here to visit the MOUD Best Practices Hub.
+Go to the MOUD Best Practices Hub.

 ICSI Guidelines on Pain and Opioids